- 1 Can it be Taken on its Own?

 Although it’s a vital component in the human body, after secretion, HGH stays active in the bloodstream for no more than a few minutes.
 However, this is sufficient time for the liver to metabolize it, converting HGH into IGF-1, a substance which has anabolic qualities.

-There’s typically around 5 nanograms per milliliter in the blood in adult men.
+There are typically around 5 nanograms per millilitre in the blood in adult men.
 In women these levels can rise sharply during childbirth, doubling in quantity.
-For both genders, the teenage years produce the highest levels of HGH, dropping off in the 20s and falling sharply thereafter.
+For both genders, the teenage years produce the highest levels of the hormone, dropping off in the 20s and falling sharply thereafter.

 HGH has been harvested from cadavers since the 1950s but it wasn’t until more than three decades later that a synthetic version was first produced.
-It was shortly after this that demand for HGH as a performance enhancing drug grew.
+It was shortly after this that demand for it as a performance-enhancing drug grew.

-The popularity of HGH was so much so that the more chiseled look of bodybuilders in the 1980s, with leaner, hard muscles which looked positively rock-like were attributed to the new inclusion of the hormone.
+The popularity of this drug was so much so that the more chiselled look of bodybuilders in the 1980s, with leaner, hard muscles which looked positively rock-like were attributed to the new inclusion of the hormone.

-Fast-forwarding to the modern day, HGH is a common component for any body builder and is often used stacked with other supplements such as anabolic steroids.
+Fast-forwarding to the modern day, Human Growth Hormone is a common component for any bodybuilder and is often used stacked with other supplements such as anabolic steroids.

 Although it can be used as part of a bulking stack, it won’t produce the best results when used on its own to pack on the pounds.
 Modest gains are possible but the muscle mass will be lean and of superior quality, rather than sheer bulk.

-Because HGH has a naturally tendency towards cutting, it can be combined with Clenbuterol in a stack to get a really ripped appearance.
-Suitable for both beginners and advanced users, this combination is typically used in a three month cycle.
+Because it has a natural tendency towards cutting, it can be combined with Clenbuterol in a stack to get a really ripped appearance.
+Suitable for both beginners and advanced users, this combination is typically used in a three-month cycle.

-To really max out on a cutting cycle, either winstrol or stanozolol – both anabolic steroids – can be added to the clen/HGH stack.
+To really max out on a cutting cycle, either Winstrol or Anavar – both anabolic steroids – can be added to the Clenbuterol/HGH stack.
 This will provide lean gains, increasing quality muscle mass while simultaneously cutting and hardening too.